djangopackages/djangopackages/docs/postgresql_contributor_instructions.rst

 choose Connect.
 Enter the Postgres user password.

 Right-click Databases and choose New Database.
-Give it the name opencomparison and the owner postgres.
+Give it the name djangopackages and the owner postgres.
 Click OK.